About The College

 Regulatory committees

 Five regulatory committees were established under CHCPBC’s bylaws to support the core programs under our mandate.
 Committees are made up of a number of members of the public and registrants from each profession.
 Each committee has a matrix of the collective skills, knowledge and diversity that are ideal for the committee members to bring to the work of the panels.
+Click on the boxes below to read descriptions of the committees and their terms of reference.

 Registration Committee